Having recently attended a great seminar on the future of print management and mobile printing I wanted to share some of the insights I learn’t.

 Job sheet files are centralised and structured and are easily retrievable from any computer on the network

-Management reporting provides accurate measurement of the automated POD process within the organisation
+Management reporting provides an accurate measurement of the automated POD process within the organisation

-4 full time administration staff @ £15,000 per annum were spending 100% of thier time keying data from delivery notes into the finance system this equated to £60,000 total cost to the business per annum.
+4 full-time administration staff @ £15,000 per annum were spending 100% of their time keying data from delivery notes into the finance system this equated to £60,000 total cost to the business per annum.

-20 depot staff totalling £15,000 per annum spent 5% of their time every day either scanning, faxing or posting delivery notes to head office for input into the finance system which was costing the business £15,000 per annum.
+20 depot staff totaling £15,000 per annum spent 5% of their time every day either scanning, faxing, or posting delivery notes to head office for input into the finance system which was costing the business £15,000 per annum.